erodrigufer/papayaChat/README.md

 ## Logging

-When running in the cloud service, it gets logged to syslog (problem with config file of syslog instance)
+* **Issue with syslog** When running in the cloud service, it gets logged to syslog (problem with config file of syslog instance)